 The variables defined in this section contain LAN configuration information.
 This information is provided in the form of an SNMP table.
 Each entry in this table provides information about a single configuration variable.
 Table entries are further indexed by IPMI channel numbers.
-The current release of the Shelf Manager supports only one LAN channel - IPMI channel #1.
+The current release of the Shelf Manager supports two LAN channel numbers - IPMI channel #1 and IPMI channel #2.
+Channel #2 data are available only if two LAN channels are used by the Shelf Manager for RMCP access, and they are used in Active-Active mode.

-Shelf information variables have the following OID: <ROOT OID>.7.1.<var>.<channel>
+Shelf information variables have the following OID: <ROOT_OID>.7.1.

 Here <var> is the index of a particular variable in the table entry describing a particular LAN channel configuration.
 The variable indices are defined in the table below. <channel> is the IPMI channel number.
-For this release only one LAN channel with number 1 is supported.
+For this release, LAN channel number 1 is always supported and LAN channel number 2 is optionally supported.
 The current release also has a fixed number of supported destinations - 16.
 Thus the SNMP variables for the Destination Type and Destination Addresses parameters are implemented as fixed-sized arrays.

-Table 30 Advanced LAN Channel Variables
+Table 32 Advanced LAN Channel Variables